Integrity and

 underestimate the immediate and potential harm to you or to another person that

-the negative action might appear to you or might appear to another person.
+the negative action might seem to you or might seem to another person.

-mistaken to be value concerned distinctions between positive and negative.
+not be mistaken to be distinctions between positive and negative.

-Distinctions between subtle and coarse are most often conventions of
+Distinctions between subtle and coarse are conventions of familiarity

 20